hilgspritch/hilgspritch.github.io/_posts/2020-05-20-Why-I-deleted-my-Facebook-account.md

 Many others responded that they also deleted Facebook.
 Some said that it was an easy decision to make.

 I did not think it was that easy.
 I joined Facebook in the spring of 2005 as soon as I got my @ncsu.edu email address.
-I was pysched to join after my older brother told me all about how all the cool college kids were on it.
+I was pysched to join after my older brother told me all about how the cool college kids were on it.
 There are certain moments in life that I remember distinctly.
 At the time, it was just another moment.
 But when I look back on the moment, I realize it was a milestone.
 Signing up for Facebook was a milestone.
 Not only for my life, but in society.

 (Another one of those moments was once again involving my older brother making a huge announcement: there is this incredible computer program where you can download any song you want called Napster.
 For some reason I remember him calling me on the phone to tell me about it because I had to hang up and connect to the internet to check it out.
 He must have called from his friend's house?
 Or school?
 I don't know.
 But I digress.)